soralapio/turkubeforethegreatfire/README.md

 turkubeforethegreatfire
 =======================

-Turku Before the Great Fire
+Turku Before the Great Fire.
+A Capstone project for the University of Turku.